The 39 Steps (1935 film): Release and reception

-Contemporary reviews were very positive.
+Contemporary reviews were positive.
 Andre Sennwald of The New York Times wrote: "If the work has any single rival as the most original, literate and entertaining melodrama of 1935, then it must be The Man Who Knew Too Much, which is also out of Mr. Hitchcock's workshop.
 A master of shock and suspense, of cold horror and slyly incongruous wit, he uses the camera the way a painter uses his brush, stylizing his story and giving it values which the scenarists could hardly have suspected."
 Variety wrote that "International spy stories are most always good, and this is one of the best, smartly cut, with sufficient comedy relief."
 The Monthly Film Bulletin declared it "First class entertainment", adding, "Like all melodramas in which the hero must win the story contains a number of very lucky accidents, but Hitchcock's direction, the speed at which the film moves, and Donat's high-spirited acting get away with them and the suspense never slackens."
-John Mosher of The New Yorker wrote "Speed, suspense, and surprises, all combine to make The 39 Steps one of those agreeable thrillers that can beguile the idle hour...Mystery experts will enjoy the whole thing, I think."
+John Mosher of The New Yorker wrote "Speed, suspense, and surprises, all combine to make The 39 Steps one of those agreeable thrillers that can beguile the idle hour ...
+Mystery experts will enjoy the whole thing, I think."

-Retrospective reviews seem to agree with the film's importance among the director's catalog.
+Retrospective reviews seem to agree with the film's importance among the director's catalogue.
 Ethan Brehm of HiConsumption observed that Hitchcock "takes influence from Russian silents and German expressionism from the decade prior, but makes each frame his own canvas and has some early fun with POV here in the process."